Ohio Bobcats football: Rivalries

+Miami (OH)

-Ohio's archrival is Miami.
-"The Battle of the Bricks" is an annual all-sports rivalry competition between the Ohio Bobcats and the Miami RedHawks athletic programs.
+Ohio's archrival is the Miami RedHawks football team.
+The Battle of the Bricks is an annual all-sports rivalry competition between the Ohio and Miami athletic programs.
 The name "Battle of the Bricks" evolved from each school's reputation of having a campus of red brick roads.
-Each varsity athletic competition in which the Bobcats and RedHawks meet including tournament play is counted as part of the years series record.
-At the conclusion of each academic year, the school with the most varsity wins takes the trophy back to their campus for the following year.
+The rivalry between the Bobcats and RedHawks football teams was first played in 1908.
+The two oldest universities in Ohio, both schools are members of the Mid-American Conference.
+As of the last meeting in 2024, Miami leads the all-time series 56–43–2.

 Marshall

 Ohio's regional rival is Marshall.
 The annual football game between Ohio and Marshall is called the Battle for the Bell, with a traveling bell trophy as the prize for the victor.
 The two schools met in the 2009 Little Caesars Pizza Bowl in Detroit, with Marshall winning 21–17.
 Although Marshall had won each of the last six meetings between the schools up until the 2011 Ohio win of 44–7, Ohio leads the all-time series over the Thundering Herd with a record of 33–21–6.
 The most recent matchup was on September 14, 2019.